nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 The default Kinesis stream processing in the Cumulus system is configured for record error tolerance.

 When the `messageConsumer` fails to process a record, the failure is captured and the record is published to the `kinesisFallback` SNS Topic.
-The `kinesisFallback` SNS topic broadcasts the record and a subscribed copy of the `messageConsumer` lambda named `kinesisFallback` consumes these failures.
+The `kinesisFallback` SNS topic broadcasts the record and a subscribed copy of the `messageConsumer` Lambda named `kinesisFallback` consumes these failures.

-At this point, the [normal lambda asynchronous invocation retry behavior](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html) will attempt to process the record 3 mores times.
+At this point, the [normal Lambda asynchronous invocation retry behavior](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html) will attempt to process the record 3 mores times.
 After this, if the record cannot successfully be processed, it is written to a [dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).
 Cumulus' dead letter queue is an SQS Queue named `kinesisFailure`.
 Operators can use this queue to inspect failed records.

 This system ensures when `messageConsumer` fails to process a record and trigger a workflow, the record is retried 3 times.
 This retry behavior improves system reliability in case of any external service failure outside of Cumulus control.

-The Kinesis error handling system - the `kinesisFallback` SNS topic, `messageConsumer` lambda, and `kinesisFailure` SQS queue - come with the API package and do not need to be configured by the operator.
+The Kinesis error handling system - the `kinesisFallback` SNS topic, `messageConsumer` Lambda, and `kinesisFailure` SQS queue - come with the API package and do not need to be configured by the operator.

 To examine records that were unable to be processed at any step you need to go look at the dead letter queue `{{prefix}}-kinesisFailure`.
 Check the [Simple Queue Service (SQS) console](https://console.aws.amazon.com/sqs/home).
 Select your queue, and under the `Queue Actions` tab, you can choose `View/Delete Messages`. `Start polling` for messages and you will see records that failed to process through the `messageConsumer`.